How to Petition for Superior Court Review

 There are two steps in the administrative process:

 If the ALJ's written decision is an "Initial Order," you must appeal to the BOA before you can file in Superior Court.
 This is confusing, but it is very important.
 For more information, see WAC 388-02-0217 and 388-02-0600.
-Our publication called Representing Yourself at a Fair Hearing also has more information.
+Our publication called Representing Yourself at an Administrative Hearing also has more information.

 You must file and serve a Petition for Review within thirty (30) days of the final administrative order.
 The 30 days starts from the date on the decision, not the date you got it.
 Below we explain:

-- if you were not notified of the fair hearing.
+if you were not notified of the administrative hearing.

 For more information about raising new issues, see RCW 34.05.554.